A weakened Dorian makes landfall in North Carolina after sideswiping South Carolina

 At least four people were killed in the Southeast.
 All were men in Florida or North Carolina who died in falls or by electrocution while trimming trees, putting up storm shutters or otherwise getting ready for the hurricane.

-On the Outer Banks, forecasters said large and destructive waves could reach nearly to the ceilings of one-story structures along the 200-mile (320-kilometer) string of islands.

-"Do not let your guard down," Dare County emergency managers warned people who insisted on riding out the storm.

-As Dorian closed in, many people on the Outer Banks tied down their boats, removed objects from their yards that could blow away, and hunkered down.
-Warner said about half the 1,000 residents of Ocracoke stuck it out.
+As Dorian closed in, many of the Outer Banks' residents tied down their boats, removed objects from their yards that could blow away, and hunkered down.
+Warner said about half the 1,000 residents of Ocracoke chose to tough it out.

 At the start of the week, Dorian slammed the Bahamas with 185 mph (295 kph) winds, killing at least 30 people and obliterating countless homes.
 From there, it swept past Florida and Georgia at a relatively safe distance, then sideswiped the Carolinas on Thursday, spinning off tornadoes that peeled away roofs and flipped recreational vehicles.